Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions

 The weighting matrix $\boldsymbol{W}$ is specified as the inverse of the empirical covariance matrix of $\boldsymbol{m}_{i}\left(\boldsymbol{\theta}\right)$:

-This choice is desirable because the resulting estimator yields the smallest credible set, and the credible set asymptotically attains its nominal coverage---for example, a 90\% credible interval is expected to contain the true parameter value with 90\% probability as the sample size tends to infinity \cite{Frazier2024}.
+This choice is appealing because the resulting estimator produces the smallest credible set, which attains its nominal asymptotic coverage.
+For instance, a 90\% credible interval is expected to contain the true parameter with probability approaching 90\% as the sample size tends to infinity \cite{Frazier2024}.

-The primary challenge of this inferential approach lies in its computational cost and numerical stability.
+The main obstacle to implementing this inferential strategy is the associated computational cost and the potential for numerical instability.
 When the weighting matrix $\boldsymbol{W}$ is treated as a function of $\boldsymbol{\theta}$, the quasi-posterior is expressed as

 Posterior simulation from this target kernel is known to be computationally inefficient and numerically unstable \cite{Tanaka2021}.